MN-01

 Plain Language

-Deployers face a near-prohibition on making therapeutic chatbots available to minors, subject to six cumulative conditions that must all be satisfied: (1) the chatbot must display a clear and conspicuous disclaimer at the start of each interaction stating it is AI and not a licensed professional; (2) a licensed psychologist (chapter 154B) or mental health professional (chapter 154D) must have evaluated the minor and recommended the chatbot; (3) the developer must have significant documentation of how the chatbot was tested; (4) peer-reviewed clinical trial data must demonstrate the chatbot is a safe and effective tool for the minor's specific mental health condition; (5) the deployer must have provided clear disclosures of the chatbot's functions, limitations, and data privacy policies to both the recommending licensed professional and the minor's parents, guardians, or custodians; and (6) the deployer must have developed and implemented protocols for testing for risks, identifying risks, mitigating risks, and quickly rectifying any harm caused.
-All six conditions must be met — failure on any one means the therapeutic chatbot cannot be made available to the minor.
+Deployers may not make a therapeutic chatbot available to minors unless six cumulative conditions are met: (a) a clear disclaimer at the start of each interaction that the chatbot is AI and not a licensed professional; (b) a licensed psychologist (chapter 154B) or mental health professional (chapter 154D) recommended the chatbot after evaluating the specific minor; (c) the developer has significant testing documentation; (d) peer-reviewed clinical trial data demonstrates safety and efficacy for the minor's condition; (e) the deployer disclosed the chatbot's functions, limitations, and data privacy policies to both the recommending professional and the minor's parents, guardians, or custodians; and (f) the deployer has developed and implemented protocols for testing, risk identification, risk mitigation, and harm rectification.
+All six conditions must be satisfied — failure to meet any one is a violation.
+This is one of the most restrictive minor-access regimes for therapeutic AI chatbots in any U.S. jurisdiction.

 3. A deployer shall not make a therapeutic chatbot available for a minor's use or purchase unless all of the following apply: a.
 The therapeutic chatbot provides a clear and conspicuous disclaimer at the beginning of each interaction with the therapeutic chatbot that the therapeutic chatbot is an artificial intelligence and is not a licensed professional. b.
 The therapeutic chatbot was recommended for the minor's use by an individual licensed under chapter 154B or 154D after performing an evaluation of the minor. c.
 The therapeutic chatbot's developer has significant documentation of how the therapeutic chatbot was tested. d.
 Peer-reviewed clinical trial data exists demonstrating the therapeutic chatbot would be a safe, effective tool for the minor's diagnosis, treatment, mitigation, or prevention of a mental health condition. e.
 The therapeutic chatbot's deployer provided clear disclosures of the chatbot's functions, limitations, and data privacy policies to the individual recommending the therapeutic chatbot under paragraph "b", and to the minor's parents, guardians, or custodians. f.
 The therapeutic chatbot's deployer developed and implemented protocols for testing the therapeutic chatbot for risks to users, identifying possible risks the therapeutic chatbot poses to users, mitigating risks the therapeutic chatbot poses to users, and quickly rectifying harm the therapeutic chatbot may have caused a user.